ponderbb/ponderbb/README.md

-### Hej you 👋
+### Welcome 👋

-welcome to my warehouse of backlogged projects!
+to my warehouse of backlogged projects!
 I am a data scientist wanna:honeybee: *(aargh another one of those...)* spending my time with my precious debugger, mostly just complaining that deep learning should be considered applied magic and spending my nights staring at error messages like;

 `+++ Divide By Cucumber Error.
 Please Reinstall Universe And Reboot +++`<br />
 `*Blip* *Blip* *Blip* Year Of The Sloth *Blip* *Blip* *Blip*`<br />